cjb25/forms/README.md

 What you'll find inside

--a workingg MADLIB-style form (HTML/CSS/JS)
+-a working MADLIB-style form (HTML/CSS/JS)
 -notes and comments that reflect my exploration
 -a structure that may evolve into more templates later on